SystemsApproach/private5g/software/overview.rst

 * Customize Aether for different target environments.
 * Deploy and operate Aether with live traffic.

-Aether OnRamp begins with a "quick start" deployment similar to AiaB, but then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configuations.
+Aether OnRamp begins with a *Quick Start* deployment similar to AiaB, but then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configuations.
 This culminates in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.

+Note that OnRamp includes support for bringing up a 4G version of Aether connected to one or more physical eNBs, but we postpone a discussion of that capability until the final section.
+Everything up to that point assumes 5G.

 Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the